Last Updated: April 7, 2023

 Non-Essential Seed Starting Supplies

 - Seedling heat mat.
 While these certainly increased my germination rates, it is less important for tomatoes.
-I mostly use this for starting superhot pepper seeds which can be very difficult to germinate fast.
+I mostly use this for starting pepper seeds which can be more stubborn to germinate.

 - Thermometer.
 I use a cheap thermometer/hygrometer to keep an eye on the temperature.
 This is the most important factor for a speedy germination.